javalin/website/_posts/tutorials/2017-05-24-javalin-kotlin-example.md

 The syntax `(){}` might look a little strange to Java programmers.
 Kotlin supports [trailing closures](https://kotlinlang.org/docs/reference/lambdas.html#closures) and provides [semicolon inference](https://kotlinlang.org/docs/reference/grammar.html#semicolons).
-Simplified, this means you don't have to wrap closures in parentheses and end every statement with a semicolon.
+Simplified, this means you don't have to wrap closures in parentheses and end statements with semicolons.

 ## Creating a Javalin/Kotlin CRUD microservice